GS1 Digital Link Contract

 ModeBehaviour

-Active at mintThe unit is active immediately upon minting.
+Active at mintThe unit is active the moment it is issued.
 Scans resolve normally.

 Cache Behaviour